 When CITV was showing promos for Extreme Ghostbusters, to be aired on Tuesdays after school, I didn't think of making an effort to watch it.
 I hadn't kept The Real Ghostbusters in my heart as a childhood favourite, and it didn't come into my mind that I had to watch the sequel (or reimagining, as I thought it might be).
 I kept catching the last five minutes, though.
-It must have been on before something I wanted to watch.
+It must have been on before something I wanted to watch (I think probably Sabrina the Teenage Witch, but I'm far from certain).
 I can't be sure, but I think these two-minute fascinations consisted of 'Deadliners', 'Casting the Runes' and 'The Infernal Machine'.
-Kylie caught my attention first.
-I was a girl, and I was happy to see a girl Ghostbuster, and she seemed super interesting – but I did get interested in the other characters too.
+Kylie caught my attention first; I was a girl, and I was happy to see a girl Ghostbuster, and she seemed super interesting – but I did get interested in the other characters too.
 The way they interacted just delighted me, and I needed to know exactly who they were.
 Now then, I thought (more than once), I must remember to watch this from the beginning next week!

 I didn't catch all of 'Home is Where the Horror is', but I got at least half, maybe two thirds.
 It was a good episode to make me remember to watch next week.
 I learned all the new Ghostbusters' names, and got an idea of their basic characterisation (that is what you get with this episode, with plenty of attention-grabbing action).
 I made the effort all week to remember to tune in the next Tuesday, and I probably told the family not to let me forget.
 Jake, I believe, was aware that I planned to watch the show before I sat down, turned on the TV and found myself well and truly immersed in 'Killjoys'.